使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 We also announced the results of a pharmacokinetic bridging study of our orally dissolving tablet formulation of MM120, our intended commercial formulation, which we are also using in our phase 3 studies.

+Additionally, in 2024, we secured a new formulation patent on MM120 ODT extending our intellectual property protection through at least 2041.
 Based on the strength of our data and the seriousness of GAD, FDA granted our MM120 GAD program breakthrough therapy designation, indicating its potential to represent a substantial improvement over currently available therapies.

+Our development approach prioritizes designing clean studies that yield clear results and are efficient to operationalize.
 This is exemplified by our bold decision early in development to study MM120 as a stand-alone treatment, and our streamlined phase 3 clinical trial designs, which aim to replicate the rapid durable response observed in our phase 2b study.

+A pivotal program in GAD includes two phase 3 studies, Voyage and Panorama.
 As we previously announced, we are very excited to have already successfully dosed patients in both studies, and we have seen strong enthusiasm from clinical sites and patients as recruitment has continued to ramp up.
+These sites include some of the highest performing enrollers from our phase 2b study, and we were very encouraged by early enrollment trends.

 We're also on track to do participants and emerge our first phase 3 study for the treatment of Major Depressive Disorder, or MDD in the first half of this year.
+This phase 3 program closely aligns with our GAD program with a protocol that allows for streamlined and efficient patient enrollment.

 These two indications, GAD and MDD, affect approximately 51 million adults in the US and represent two of the most significant unmet medical needs in psychiatry.